 short answer: Welcome!
 I’m thallia, autodidact in the subjects of electrical and computer engineering, programming, mathematics, sciences, and natural medicine.

 fun fact (because everybody likes those): my pseudonym originates from element 81 of the periodic table, thallium.
 I chose that elemental name as it comes after my mentor’s pseudonym, Mercury.
-(He also goes by the name fouric, which I’ll most likely reference him by that name on this blog.)
+(He also goes by the name fouric, which I’ll most likely reference him by on this blog.)

 medium answer: Sometime soon I will be going to college for an Electrical Engineering degree.
 With that knowledge I hope to further my career by increasing the availability of technical resources for natural medicine and naturopathic research and development.
-I also hope to become a published fiction author, writing fantasy and sci-fi novels for young adults.
+I also hope to become a published fiction author, writing fantasy and sci-fi graphic novels for young adults.

 I can’t tell you how crazy I thought she was.